 Call for Applications

-Applications for the 2022–2023 academic year on the theme of Jews and Modern Legal Culture are now open.
+Applications for the 2022–2023 academic year on the theme of Jews and Modern Legal Culture are now closed.
 For additional details on next year's fellowship program, visit our Apply page, and to see our Frequently Asked Questions, visit our FAQ page.

 To see a full list of past fellowship themes, visit our Past Years archive.